 CREATE TABLEis the MySQL predefined keyword that allows us to create a new table.
 The Table name must be unique within a database.

-- IF NOT EXIST is an optional keyword in MySQL CREATE TABLE statement, that allows checking table is already created or not.
+- IF NOT EXIST is an optional keyword in the MySQL CREATE TABLE statement, that allows checking table is already created or not.
 If the table already exists. it will ignore the command other it will create the database.

 - table_name specifies the name of the database.